-DMZ
+Multi-DMZ

-This feature, if enabled, allows one (1) computer on your LAN to be exposed to all users on the Internet, allowing unrestricted 2-way communication between the "DMZ PC" and other Internet users or Servers.
+This feature, if enabled, allows the DMZ computer or computers on your LAN to be exposed to all users on the Internet.

-- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must select the PC to be used as the "DMZ PC". - The DMZ feature can be Enabled and Disabled on the Advanced Internet screen.
+- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must select the PC to be used as the "DMZ PC".